adonaisuarez/tst/README.md

 ## Restore VMs with special network configuration

 In this scenario, we have some special network configuration for some VMs, e.g., RDFE-VM01 and RDFE-VM02 are behind a Load Balancer.
 In this case, if we need to restore a one of these VMs, we must use Powershell to create them from the disks restored.
-You can know how do that here: https://docs.microsoft.com/es-es/azure/virtual-machines/windows/quick-create-powershell
+You can know how do that [here](https://docs.microsoft.com/es-es/azure/virtual-machines/windows/quick-create-powershell).
 After restore a VM, we must do some steps:
 * **Static IP**: Some VMs in our RDS environment have static IPs.
 When a VMs is restored, the static IP is reset to a dynamic one to avoid conflicts.
 We must change it manually after restore.
 * **Availability sets**: For load balancing, some VMs are in an availability set.
 In this case, how we said before, is recommended do a disk restore and then then add the availability set when create the VM via Powershell.